SPFinder: Improving the Context Length and Scalability for Tracing Known Vulnerability Patches: Approach

-\textbf{How to Represent the CVE and Commit?} Follow state-of-the-art information retrieval framework (e.g., sentence transformer~\cite{reimers2019sentence}), \tool embeds the CVE description and commit into two vectors: $v_{CVE}$ and $v_{commit}$, and ranks the commits using the cosine similarity between the vectors.
+\textbf{Scalable Embedding using LLM}.
+Unlike PatchFinder which couples the CVE and the commit which consumes a 3-dimensional GPU memory (i.e., batch size, code length, vector length)~\cite{zhang2019bertscore}, we adopt the sentence transformer~\cite{reimers2019sentence} style framework to decouple the embedding of CVE and commits for improving the efficiency. \tool embeds the CVE description and commit into two vectors: $v_{CVE}$ and $v_{commit}$, and ranks the commits using the cosine similarity between the vectors.
 We choose to use LLMs for embedding instead of older language models, e.g., CodeBERT~\cite{liu2024codexembed}, because the former generally outperforms the latter and they supports longer contexts.
-For example, VoyageAI~\cite{voyage}: 32,000, SalesForce's CodeXEmbed~\cite{liu2024codexembed}: 32,768.
+For example, VoyageAI~\cite{voyage}: 32,000, SalesForce's CodeXEmbed~\cite{liu2024codexembed}: 32,768. \textbf{Notice although LLM inference is slower than CodeBERT, the query is fast} because querying only requires computing the dot product of a vector the same length (1024 or 4096) as CodeBERT, therefore their query time costs are the same.

+\textbf{Prompt Engineering}.
 Most LLMs for embedding require a prompt template to improve the model performance.
 As a result, we use the following prompt template for both the CVE and file/commit embedding.
 The prompt for each commit: "\emph{This is a commit (commit message + diff code) of a repository.
 Represent it to retrieve the patching commit for a CVE description: Commit message: [commit\_msg]; Diff code: [diff]}"; the prompt for each CVE: "\emph{Represent this CVE description to retrieve the commit (commit message + diff code) that patches this CVE: [CVE desc]}".
 In our preliminary study with \texttt{apache/tomcat}, we find that this prompt template can improve the recall@100 of GritLM embedding by 15\% (compared to without the template).

 \textbf{Which LLM to Use to Embed the Commit?} To choose an LLM for embedding, we refer to the massive text embedding benchmark (MTEB)~\cite{muennighoff2022mteb}.
 In particular, we select from top models on the Code Information Retrieval (CoIR)~\cite{li2024coir} and CodeSearchNet~\cite{husain2019codesearchnet} benchmarks.
-Among the top models (as of Nov 2024) in CoIR, we select the following: \texttt{voyage-3}, a model by VoyageAI~\cite{voyage}, \texttt{gritLM/GritLM-7B}, a model by ContextualAI based on Mistral-7B~\cite{jiang2024identifying}, and \texttt{Salesforce/SFR-Embedding-Mistral}, a model by Salesforce also based on Mistral-7B, also known as CodeXEmbed~\cite{liu2024codexembed}.
-The information of each model is in Table~\ref{tab:model_select}, where the rank is for CoIR not the overall MTEB.
+Among the top models in CoIR, we select the following: \texttt{voyage-3}, a model by VoyageAI~\cite{voyage}, \texttt{gritLM/GritLM-7B}, a model by ContextualAI based on Mistral-7B~\cite{jiang2024identifying}, and \\